Paddington | 2014

 The small and comparatively quiet Marylebone has appeared frequently on screen – most famously over 50 years ago in the Beatles’ first feature A Hard Day’s Night.

 Once inside the station, that really is Paddington, although the charmingly old-fashioned tea room, with its chalk-board menus, is nothing more than a fantasy created for the film – in fact, there’s a McDonalds just alongside, which obviously had to be disguised.

 Beneath the clock there's no tea room nor a lost property office, just an exit to the taxi rank – but there is a bronze statue of the little bear.

 It’s implied that the Browns live in Notting Hill, but their pleasant home, on ‘Windsor Gardens’ is in an even posher area.
 It’s 30 Chalcot Crescent, Primrose Hill, NW1, just north of Regent’s Park.

 The Browns decide to take the new arrival along to Mr Gruber (Jim Broadbent) who owns an antique shop on Portobello Road in – where else? – Notting Hill, to see if Paddington’s red hat can give a clue to his origins.

-The local (and fictitious) ‘Westbourne Oak Station’ is the handsome, brown-tiled Maida Vale Station, on the corner of Elgin Avenue and Randolph Avenue, Maida Vale, W9.
+The handsome exterior is the brown-tiled Maida Vale Station, on the corner of Elgin Avenue and Randolph Avenue, Maida Vale, W9.
 The photogenic Bakerloo Line station, which dates from 1915, also features in Richard Curtis’s About Time and Neil Jordan’s adaptation of Graham Greene’s The End Of The Affair.